 So you’re planning on distributing your products to a global consumer market via your e-commerce website.
-This article is written for UK-based businesses distributing products overseas however this article can be used by businesses in other locations using a similar logic.
+This article is written for UK-based businesses distributing products overseas however this article can be used by businesses in other locations.

 Postal service providers – There are many organisations which can provide a reliable and cost-effective overseas postal service.
-Many postal providers have a online tracking system which can be integrated into your website so you can provide your customer with a unique tracking code allowing them to visit your postal providers website to keep track of an order.
+Many postal providers have an online tracking system which can be integrated into your website so you can provide your customer with a unique tracking code which allows them to keep track of orders.
 Listed below are just a few of the postal providers who can distribute your products worldwide from the UK:

-It is advised that you research which postal service provider can provide you with the most cost-effective product distribution.
-In some cases you may need to use different postal providers depending on the location of your products distribution.
+It is advised that you research which postal service provider offer you the most cost-effective product shipping costs.
+In some cases, you may need to use different postal providers depending on the location of your customers.

-In the first example we will assume you have created a zone called “Euro zone 1″.
-We will assume that this zone contains the following countries Austria, Belgium, Denmark, France, Germany, Luxembourg, and Netherlands.
+In the first example, we will assume you have created a zone called “Eurozone 1″.
+We will assume that this zone contains the following countries Austria, Belgium, Denmark, France, Germany, Luxembourg, and the Netherlands.

-The following table gives an example of how weight banding for a country zones can be created which will give you the ability to accurately give your customers a delivery cost for a given order:
+The following table gives an example of how weight banding for country zones can be created which will allow automated delivery costs during the checkout process:

-Euro zone 1: Austria, Belgium, Denmark, France, Germany, Luxembourg, and Netherlands.
+Eurozone 1: Austria, Belgium, Denmark, France, Germany, Luxembourg, and the Netherlands.

 |Zone Name||Start Weight||End Weight||Delivery Cost|

-If you are unsure about any of the information provided above simply comment below and we will try to help you as much as possible.
-Good luck with your e-commerce global product distribution!
+If you are unsure about any of the information provided above simply contact DCP and we will try to help you as much as possible.
+Good luck with your e-commerce global product distribution business!